-As a senior CMS website operation personnel in a security company, I am well aware of the importance of content optimization and SEO-friendliness to the success of a website.The canonical URL is an indispensable part of SEO strategy, which can effectively resolve duplicate content issues and ensure that search engines correctly identify the authoritative version of the page.When developing templates and publishing content using AnQi CMS, we often need to flexibly handle these details.
+As a senior CMS website operation personnel in the security industry, I am well aware of the importance of content optimization and search engine friendliness for the success of the website.The canonical URL is an indispensable part of SEO strategy, it can effectively solve the problem of content duplication and ensure that search engines correctly identify the authoritative version of the page.When using Anqi CMS for template development and content publishing, we often need to flexibly handle these details.

 Set Canonical URL in AnQiCMS

-The AnQi CMS provides good support for Canonical URL in the content management aspect.When adding or editing documents in the background, you can find a field named "Standard Link" in the "Other Parameters" section.Here, you can specify a fully qualified specification URL for the current document.This means you can manually define the authoritative address of this page, even if there may be other forms of link paths within the site.http://orhttps://The complete link at the beginning, ensuring it points to the final preferred version of the content.
-If not set, the Anqi CMS will usually generate one based on the default URL structure of the page.
+The AnQi CMS provides good support for Canonical URL in the content management level.When adding or editing documents in the background, you can find a field named "standard link" in the "other parameters" section.Here, you can specify a fully qualified specification URL for the current document.This means you can manually define the authoritative address of this page, even if there may be other forms of link paths within the site.Please fill in here withhttp://orhttps://The complete link at the beginning, make sure it points to the final preferred version of the content.
+If not set, Anqí CMS will usually generate one according to the default URL structure of the page.

-In the template system of AnQi CMS,{% tdk %}Tags are a powerful tool used to dynamically retrieve the TDK (Title, Description, Keywords) information of a page, as well as including the standard link (Canonical URL).
-When we want to display the page's<head>When outputting the link of the area specification, you can use this tag.
+In the AnQi CMS template system,{% tdk %}Tags are a powerful tool used to dynamically retrieve the TDK (Title, Description, Keywords) information of a page, as well as including the canonical link (Canonical URL).
+When we want to display the<head>You can use this tag when outputting the area specification link.

 The basic calling method is as follows: